-At least annually, or more frequently when there is a change in an individual's needs, health status, or circumstances, the individual, his or her legal or authorized representative(s) (if applicable), his or her family (if appropriately authorized by the participant), and his or her self-selected person-centered planning team must come together to review and revise the PCP.
-This process must be which is facilitated by the CCS.
-These required updates to an individual's PCP ensure that it reflects the current needs, preferences, and goals of the participant.
+At least annually, or more frequently when there is a change in a participant'sn individual's needs, health status, or circumstances, the individualparticipant, their legal guardian, or authorized representative(s) (if applicable), their family (if appropriately authorized by the participant), and their self-selected person-centered planning team must come together to review and revise the PCP.
+This process must be facilitated by the CCS.
+These required updates to an participant's individual's-PCP ensure that it reflects the current needs, preferences, and outcomes of the participant.